Our Verdict

 Close Focus Range

-The Nikon Monarch M7 10x42 is able to focus down to 6.2 feet, two feet closer than the manufacturer's rating, which again made it a top performer amongst the 10x binoculars.
-This ability of close range is excellent if you are aiming your glass at insects or nearby small animals.
+The Nikon Monarch M7 10x42 is able to focus down to 5.8 feet, nearly two feet closer than the manufacturer's stated specification.
+The close focus range makes the M7 a top performer amongst 10x binoculars.
+The ability to get such a close focus means it is an excellent tool for viewing insects in a butterfly house, birds in an aviary, or even small animals at the zoo.

 Should You Buy the Nikon Monarch M7 10x42?

-The Nikon Monarch M7 line is definitely the best offering in Nikon's Monarch group.
-With the upgraded lens coating, the phase-correcting coating on the prism, and a smaller and lighter footprint than the Nikon Monarch 5, we think this pair is just what most people are looking for.
-For the price, these are a great pair of bins, and if treated with respect, will last a long time.
+The Nikon Monarch M7 line is definitely one of the best offerings in Nikon's Monarch group.
+With an exceptionally effective lens coating, the phase-correcting coating on the prism, and a smaller and lighter footprint than the Nikon Monarch 5, we think this pair of binos is a commendable choice if you aren't quite ready to shell out thousands of dollars for a premium pair of binoculars.

 What Other Binoculars Should You Consider?